 An insulated hot, unvented roof system is an assembly that incorporates all of it’s thermal performance (insulation) above the roof deck.
-A commercial or residential insulated roof assembly with insulation above the roof deck and some within the cavity below, is a split roof – just like a wall with fiber batt insulation in the cavity and rigid insulation on the outside is referred to as a split wall or hybrid wall.
+Residential or commercial insulated roof assembly with insulation above the roof deck and some within the cavity below, is a split roof – just like a wall with fiber batt insulation in the cavity and rigid insulation on the outside is referred to as a split wall or hybrid wall.
 Split roof systems; commercial or residential are fussy to design and construct.
 The science is clear.
 Once batt insulation is incorporated in the cavity below the roof deck, condensation occurring between the two layers of insulation is all but inevitable.
 That is, unless the ratio is 2/3 to 1/3 in favor of insulation on top of the roof deck.
 Example: R-20 rigid insulation on top – R-10 batt in the cavity.
 That said; why not add an extra R-10 on the roof top and leave the cavity empty?
 Its simpler, faster, cheaper and proven by science to be a superior roof design.

 Good detailing and diligent installation will reduce moisture issues with split roof designs – but instead of a simple straight forward installation, the process becomes fussy, time consuming and costly.